idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 ---

-### **6. Conclusion and Team Collaboration (1 minute)**
+### **6. Conclusion and Department Collaboration (1 minute)**
-- **Speaker**: Team Leader (Senior)
+- **Speaker**: Department Leader (Senior)
 - **Content**:
-  - **Collaboration**: Each team member worked on a specific part of the project (backend logic, database, frontend, etc.).
+  - **Collaboration**: Each department member worked on a specific part of the project (backend logic, database, frontend, etc.).
   - **Next Steps**: The project is nearly ready for further testing and deployment.
 We'll continue refining features and ensuring seamless integration between all layers.
-  - Thank the team and summarize the work done.
+  - Thank the department and summarize the work done.

 ---

 ### **End of Presentation (7 minutes)**

-- **Team Leader** concludes the presentation, thanks the audience, and opens the floor for any questions.
+- **Department Leader** concludes the presentation, thanks the audience, and opens the floor for any questions.

-Each team member provides clear and concise explanations, along with code snippets demonstrating their part in the project, ensuring a smooth and collaborative presentation.
+Each department member provides clear and concise explanations, along with code snippets demonstrating their part in the project, ensuring a smooth and collaborative presentation.